UniFi Cloud Gateway Max (UCG-MAX) Review: Specs, Performance, and Comparisons

 Can I use the UCG-MAX with a 5G/LTE modem for backup internet?

 Yes, you can configure one of the LAN ports as a second WAN port for failover or load balancing.
 Connect your 5G/LTE modem (like Starlink or a cellular hotspot) to this secondary WAN port.
 The UCG-MAX will automatically failover when your primary connection drops.
-For integrated 5G, consider the upcoming Dream Router 5G Max (February 2026).
+For integrated 5G, see the Dream Router 5G Max ($499).

 Related Articles